Ultimate Lawn Care Guide for Grand Rapids Lawns

 The most obvious sign of an over-fertilized lawn is brown grass that is caused by too much nitrogen.
 Fertilizers that provide a slower release of nitrogen or organic fertilizers with manure or compost are less likely to damage your lawn.

 13. How can I make my lawn healthier?

 A healthy lawn requires proper care that includes water, fertilizer and regular maintenance.
 It’s important to provide these lawn care essentials at the right time and in the correct amount.
 Without the right balance, your lawn is likely to suffer.

 14. Why do I have certain problems in the backyard and not the front yard?

 Problems in the backyard that don’t occur in the front yard are probably caused by differences in soil type, drainage, water, sun and shade.
 Your backyard usually gets heavier foot traffic from kids and pets that can cause damage to your grass.

 15. How do I control weeds?

 Weed control depends on the type of weeds you have in your lawn.
-There’s a wide variety of stubborn broadleaf weeds and creeping weeds that are abundant in Northern NJ landscapes.
+There’s a wide variety of stubborn broadleaf weeds and creeping weeds that are abundant in Grand Rapids landscapes.
 Some have stronger root systems that cause faster growth and spreading, so it’s important to identify the type of weed.